latolukasz/beeorm-doc/docs/guide/entity_fields.md

 }
 ```

+This will map the []uint8 field to a blob column in MySQL.
+If you want to store a mediumblob or longblob value in MySQL, you can use the orm:"mediumblob" or orm:"longblob" tag, respectively.

+Here is a summary of the mapping between Go types and MySQL columns:

 | go        | MySQL         |
 | ------------- |:-------------:|
 | []uint8      | blob |
 | []uint8 with tag `orm:"mediumblob"` | mediumblob      |
 | []uint8 with tag `orm:"longblob"` | longblob      |

-## Enums and sets
+## Enums and Sets

-If one of your field contains text from
-predefined list you should use MySQL `ENUM` or `SET` field type to store it.
+If one of your fields contains a value from a predefined list, you can use the MySQL ENUM or SET field types to store it.

-### Example using structs (recommended):
+### Using Structs (Recommended)

-If you use struct as a set/enum definition,
-BeeORM searches for all public fields with type of `string` in this struct
-and use them as values.
-First field is used as default one when field has
+If you use a struct as a set/enum definition, BeeORM will search for all public fields with a string type in the struct, and use them as values.
+The first field is used as the default value when the field has the orm:"required" tag.
-tag `orm:"required"`.

 ```go{5-13,18-19,24}
 package main